FAQ

 I build campaigns in theme formats.

-For example, if a website sells hosting, I would set up campaigns in theme format for what they sell.
+For example, if a website sells web hosting services, I would set up campaigns in theme format for what they sell.

 Ad groups would relate to the different plans under each campaign